 - EV adoption in the area is already high

-- The location is either attached to a popular destination/destination business, or to a high-traffic transportation corridor, such as a major freeway or motorway
+- The location is either attached to a popular destination/destination business, or to a high-traffic transportation corridor, such as a major motorways

-- There is minimal direct competition to a DC fast-charging offering in the area
+- There is minimal direct competition to a DC rapid-charging offering in the area

 - The location requires minimal landscaping to prepare it for installation (i.e., the ground is not unstable or prone to flooding)